 The Florida Prepaid College Program is not financial aid.
 Rather, it is a third party billing plan, and as such is processed by the University Cashiers Office.
 Florida Prepaid participants are automatically downloaded from the Florida Prepaid website.
-Billing to Florida Prepaid is automatic based on the number of credit hours a student is enrolled in each semester and the student's number of available Florida Prepaid hours.
+Billing to Florida Prepaid is automatic based on the number of undergraduate credit hours a student is enrolled in each semester and the student's number of available Florida Prepaid hours.
 There are different types of Florida Prepaid plans.
-The type of plan a student owns will determine the amount per hour Florida Prepaid will pay each semester.
-No Florida Prepaid plan pays material and supply fees, online fees, transportation fees, or technology fees.
-Any portion of the student's account balance not covered by Florida Prepaid or other financial aid must be paid by the fee payment deadline or it will result in the assessment of a $100 late payment fee.
+The type of plan a student owns will determine the amount per hour Florida Prepaid will pay each term.
+No Florida Prepaid plan pays material and supply fees, online fees, transportation fees, technology fees, or green fees.
+Any portion of the student's account balance not covered by Florida Prepaid or other financial aid must be paid by the fee payment due date or it will result in the assessment of a $100 late payment fee.

-If a student chooses not to bill Florida Prepaid, they must notify the University Cashiers office each semester by the end of the drop/add period.
+If a student chooses not to bill Florida Prepaid, they must notify the University Cashiers office each term by the end of the fee payment period.

 Students who have delinquent balances at the University (financial aid billings, loans, library fines, traffic fines, etc.) must pay in full to avoid assessment of additional collection costs.
 Failure to pay the balance will result in holds being placed which will prevent registration as well as the release of diplomas, grades, and transcripts.
 Holds could also prevent the release of financial aid.

 High school students enrolled in dual enrollment or early admission programs pursuant to Florida Statutes articulated acceleration will be exempt from the payment of tuition and mandatory fees.
 Refer to sections on Registration and Admissions for more information.